Environmental psychology: History

-In parallel with these developments people in the US had begun to consider the issues in environmental design.
+In parallel with these developments, people in the US had begun to consider the issues in environmental design.
 One of the first areas was the consideration of psychiatric hospitals.
-Psychiatrists worked with architects to take account of the experience of patients who were mentally ill.
-Robert Sommer wrote his book on 'Personal Space' and Edward T Hall commented as an anthropologist on how people related to each other spatially.
+Psychiatrists worked with architects to take account of the experiences of patients who experience mental illness and discomfort.
+Robert Sommer wrote his book on 'Personal Space,' and Edward T Hall, an anthropologist, commented on how people relate to each other spatially.
 Amos Rapoport caused considerable interest amongst architects with his book 'House Form and Culture', showing that the form of buildings was not solely functional but had all sorts of cultural influences.
-This contributed to the emergence in architecture of 'post-modernism' which took the symbolic qualities of architecture very seriously.
+The idea contributed to the emergence of 'post-modernism' architecture, which took the symbolic qualities of architecture very seriously.
 These early developments in the 1960s and 1970s were often seen as part of 'architectural psychology'.

-It was when Harold Proshansky and William Ittelson set up the Environmental Psychology program at the City University of New York Graduate Center that the term Environmental Psychology replaces Architectural Psychology as the widely used term for the study of the ways in which people made sense of and interacted with their surroundings.
-This was institutionalised when Canter established The Journal of Environmental Psychology in 1980 with Kenneth Craik a personality psychologist at the University of California at Berkeley.
+When Harold Proshansky and William Ittelson set up the Environmental Psychology program at the City University of New York Graduate Center, the term Environmental Psychology replaces Architectural Psychology, the study of the ways in which people made sense of and interacted with their surroundings.
+When Canter established The Journal of Environmental Psychology in 1980 with Kenneth Craik a personality psychologist at the University of California at Berkeley, it became institutionalized to use the term environmental psychology.
 President Nixon's campaign to deal with depredations of the environment gave impetus to a change of direction in the field from aspects of buildings and making sense of cities to the broader issues of climate change and the impact of people in the global environment.